flannelhead/blackstar/README.md

 The `--preview` flag can be used to render small-sized previews of the scene while adjusting the parameters.

 If no scene name is passed, `blackstar` will render the `default` scene.
+The example image is exactly this scene.

+Better images can be achieved by rendering larger than the target size and then scaling down (some antialiasing is achieved).

 ## Implementation
 [`friday`](https://hackage.haskell.org/package/friday) was used for fast, parallel computation of the image.